alexk99/the_router/bras/pppoe_bras_howto_eng.md

 	line vty
 	!

-A single bgp peer with the uplink border router 192.168.1.3 is described in this configuration file.
+A single BGP peer with the uplink border router 192.168.1.3 is described in this configuration file.
-The router announces network 10.114.0.0/29 which is used in SNAT function and serves as a pulic addresses for pppoe subscribers.
+The router announces network 10.114.0.0/29 which is used in SNAT function and serves as a public addresses for PPPoE subscribers.

-Note that a private prefix 10.114.0.0/29 is used only due the test nature of this howto and lack of global public ip addresses.
-In a real environment global public ip addresses are usally used in the similar cases.
+Note that a private prefix 10.114.0.0/29 is used only due to the test nature of this howto and lack of global public ip addresses.
+In a real environment global public ip addresses are usually used in similar cases.

 Run bgpd

 	/etc/init.d/bgpd start

-Insure that a default (0.0.0.0/0) route is successfully received and installed into both the linux route table and the_router's route table.
+Ensure that a default (0.0.0.0/0) route is successfully received and installed into both the Linux route table and the_router's route table.

 Linux routing table in the "tr" namespace